ABRSO/otaUpdate/otaUpdateFinalBackup.txt

     Remove-Item -Force $ZIP_FILE
 }

+if (Test-Path $UF2_FILE) {
     # Detect the COM port for RP2040
     $deviceDescription = "USB Serial Device"

     # Use Get-WMIObject to find the COM port by matching the device description
     $comPort = Get-WmiObject Win32_SerialPort | Where-Object { $_.Description -like "*$deviceDescription*" } | Select-Object -ExpandProperty DeviceID
     # Check if the COM port was found
     if (-not $comPort) {
         Write-Host "RP2040 COM port not found.
 Exiting." exit 1
     }
     Write-Host "RP2040 detected on $comPort."

     # Run the mode command to set baud rate directly from PowerShell
     cmd /c "mode ${comPort}: baud=1200 parity=n data=8 stop=1"

     Write-Host "Waiting for RP2040 drive to be detected..."

     do {
         Start-Sleep -Seconds 1
     } until (Test-Path "$rp2040DriveLetter\")

     Write-Host "RP2040 drive detected at $rp2040DriveLetter."

     # Copy the UF2 file to the RP2040 drive
     try {
         Copy-Item -Path $UF2_FILE -Destination "$rp2040DriveLetter\"
         Write-Host "Copied UF2 file to $rp2040DriveLetter"
+    }
-} catch {
+    catch {
         if (-not $UF2_FILE) {
             Write-Host "The provided UF2 file path is incorrect" exit 1
         }
         Write-Host "Failed to copy UF2 file.
 Error: $_" exit 1
     }

+}
+else {
+    Write-Host "UF2 file not present at the specified path.
+Check file copy log to see if system received uf2 file" }

 # Updating config message and restarting services